GSA/modernization/pages/report/03-network-modernization.md

     rapidly authorize and use low-risk applications.
 The deadline for public comment on this initial tailored baseline was in July 2017.

-[^14]: The recently rescinded OMB Memorandum M-08-26, *Transition from
+[^14]: The recently rescinded OMB Memorandum M-08-26, [*Transition from FTS 2001 to Networx*][M-08-26] stated that all agencies should use Networx to acquire telecommunications connectivity, including the option to
-    FTS 2001 to Networx* stated that all agencies should use Networx to acquire telecommunications connectivity, including the option to purchase Trusted Internet Connections solutions from vendors as a managed service, called Managed Trusted Internet Protocol Services (MTIPS).
+    purchase Trusted Internet Connections solutions from vendors as a managed service, called Managed Trusted Internet Protocol Services (MTIPS).
 As of July 2017, an OMB Memorandum mandating a similar use